 We were out and about last weekend and it occurred to me that it’s almost at the end of August.
 How did that sneak up so quickly??
 Despite summer whooshing by, I can safely say that I’ve been properly enjoying my weekends playing tourist in my town.
-Having an ex-pat significant other makes for much discovery and re-discovery of my beautiful city.
+Having an ex-pat significant other makes for much discovery and re-discovery of my beautiful city of Vancouver.

 Blog-wise, I’ve been very focused on my recent UK/Europe trip.
 But while we still have some summer sunshine left, I wanted to share some of my favourite Vancouver and surrounding area activities.

 GET YOUR STEP ON

 Whether a lengthy walk on the Seawall or working up a sweat on the Grouse Grind, Vancouver and its surrounding areas have a walk or hike for everyone.
 Walk wise, I have always been partial to the downtown portion of the Vancouver Seawall – specifically around Stanley Park – but the Olympic Village length is a fantastic way to make your way west to Granville Island or east to the Telus World of Science.
 Click here for a map of the Seawall.

 If you’re on the North Shore, the Maplewood Flats are a really nice wander.
 The North Shore is also where we get into proper hiking country.
 The Grouse Grind is great workout, but if you’re wanting something less crowded and Stairmaster-like, Quarry Rock is a new favourite, and I really like Lynn Canyon.